korolainenriikka/mlflow_on_openstack_automated/README.md

 # MLProject setup creation and project run automated with Ansible

 This setup can be used to
-* create a control node for managing virtual environments where the MLflow projects are run
+* run MLflow projects that use a Docker environment
-* initialize and manage a remote tracking server for saving and comparing MLflow project run metrics and artifacts (models)
+* view the runs in the UI using a remote tracking server

+Bugs remaining in this setup
+* expect module in tracking server initializations' volume preparation does not work correctly.
+You need to ssh to the environment, run `./volumesetup.sh` and answer to the prompts (agree/yes/etc. if the volume is empty.
+If not, do not use the tracking server init playbook)
+* wait commands should be added to resize play for it to work every time.

 ## Pre-requisites